willian-viana/phrasal-app/README.md

   - Save the phrasal verbs

-PhrasalApp is a couple of verbs who together have the meaning changed.
+Phrasal Verbs is a couple of verbs who together have the meaning changed. e.g.:

   - Get up
   - Stand up